hardcore-sushi/DroidFS/README.md

 F-Droid APKs should be signed with the F-Droid key.
 More details [here](https://f-droid.org/docs/Release_Channels_and_Signing_Keys).

 # Permissions
-DroidFS need some permissions to work properly.
-Here is why:
+DroidFS needs some permissions for certain features.
+However, you are free to deny them if you do not wish to use these features.

 <ul>
   <li><h4>Read & write access to shared storage:</h4>
-  Required for creating, opening and modifying volumes and for importing/exporting files to/from volumes.
+  Required to access volumes located on shared storage.
   </li>
   <li><h4>Biometric/Fingerprint hardware:</h4>
   Required to encrypt/decrypt password hashes using a fingerprint protected key.
   </li>
   <li><h4>Camera:</h4>
-  Needed to take photos & videos directly encrypted inside DroidFS.
-You can deny this permission if you don't want to use it.
+  Required to take encrypted photos or videos directly from the app.
   </li>
   <li><h4>Record audio:</h4>
   Required if you want sound on video recorded with DroidFS.